-SIEL is incorporated in the UK and regulated by the Financial Conduct Authority ("FCA") as a significant IFPRU EUR125k, and CRR Article 95 firm.
+SIEL is incorporated in the UK and regulated by the Financial Conduct Authority ("FCA").
+SIEL's financial year end is 31 December.

 3. Our Approach

 SIEL's approach is designed to reflect its zero tolerance of slavery and/or human trafficking, in all its different forms, in any parts of its business or supply chain.
 SIEL's approach also reflects a commitment to act ethically and responsibly in all its business relationships.
 As such, SIEL will not, knowingly support, or do business with, any organisation involved in slavery and/or human trafficking.